Motivate your Service Desk with Experience Management

 Motivate your Service Desk

-The good news, is that companies who take Experience Management into practice can transparently see their end-user feedback and utilize this to not only paint a positive picture of their Service Desk, but also to motivate them.
+The good news is that IT organizations that put experience management into practice can transparently see end-user feedback and utilize it to not only paint a positive picture of their IT service desk but also to motivate their service desk agents.

-Based on our Global IT Experience Benchmark Report which analysed over 1 million feedback responses from HappySignals customers’ end-users in H1/2021, the overall happiness (NPS) with Support Services was +76.
-In other words, 82% rated their Service Desk interaction positively (giving 9 or 10 out of 10).
+According to our Global IT Experience Benchmark Report data, based on over 1.65 million feedback responses from HappySignals customers’ end-users in 2023, the overall happiness (based on Net Promoter Score (NPS)-style scoring) with Support Services was +81.
+In other words, at least 81% of end-user feedback responses rated their IT service desk interaction positively (scoring it as 9 or 10 out of 10).

 Experience Management highlights the usually unsaid positive feedback

 Most IT organizations rely on SLAs or yearly IT surveys instead of getting real-time feedback from end-users.
-As humans however, we tend to remember negative experiences more than positive ones after a while, and also make more effort to raise negative feedback immediately.
+As humans, however, we tend to remember negative experiences more than positive ones and also make more effort to raise negative feedback immediately.
+Consequently, without experience management, IT organizations inevitably only hear negative feedback (e.g. via escalations or complaints) on a regular basis, which creates a skewed negative impression of the IT service desk.

-Experience Management provides real-time data to motivate Service Agents and promote learning
+Experience management provides real-time data to motivate service desk agents and promote learning

-By taking an Experience Management approach, IT measures and shares Experience Data widely with all stakeholders, including Service Agents and Service Desk Managers.
-This way, they receive real-time feedback directly from end-users right after a ticket is resolved.
+When taking an experience management approach, IT organizations measure and share experience data widely with all stakeholders, including service desk agents and service desk managers.
+Such that they receive real-time feedback directly from end-users right after a ticket is resolved.

-If the feedback is positive, Service Agents get an immediate motivation boost.
-If it’s negative, they learn about how to improve while their memory of that interaction is still fresh.
+Service desk agents get an immediate motivation boost if the end-user feedback is positive.
+If it’s negative, they learn how to improve while their memory of the interaction is still fresh.

-Either way, it’s much better than hearing just negative feedback weeks or months later, which facilitates neither motivation nor learning for Service Agents.
+Either way, it’s much better for service desk agents and their managers than hearing just negative feedback weeks or months later, which facilitates neither motivation nor learning for the service desk agents.

-But why, you may ask, do the motivation levels of your Service Agents matter?
+But why do the motivation levels of your service desk agents matter?

-Motivated Service Agents want to and can serve your end-users better
+Motivated service desk agents want to and can serve end-users better

-Our customer Region Midtjylland's experience proves this point.
-I remember getting a call from Jesper Lund Hansen, Area Manager for the IT Service Desk two years ago.
-It was just two months since they had started implementing using the HappySignals platform for Experience Management.
+Our customer Region Midtjylland’s experience proves this point.
+I remember receiving a call from Jesper Lund Hansen, the Area Manager for the IT service desk, just two months after they had started using the HappySignals Experience Management Platform.
+He shared that service desk agent happiness had increased by 15% in that time, while end-user happiness had also increased by 15%.

-This was no mere coincidence.
-Finding ways to better motivate your Service Agents will empower them to serve your end-users better!
+It wasn’t a coincidence.
+Finding ways to better motivate your service desk agents will empower them to serve your end-users better!

-And that’s why Experience Management can truly create more smiles, less time wasted for everyone.
+This is why experience management can truly create more smiles and less time wasted for everyone.

 Related content